Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

     the node for yourself, and even then the performance for jobs that are not memory bandwidth limited will be lower than that of the gaming PC.*

--   **For some data formats the GPU performance may be lower also than on a high end gaming PC.**
+-   **For some data formats the GPU performance may be slower also than on a high end gaming PC.**
     This is even more so because
     an MI250x should be treated as two GPUs for most practical purposes.
 The better double precision floating point operations and matrix operations, also at full precision, require transistors also